-- 1.3.7.3) Pens: A farrowing pen is defined as a fenced in enclosure within a building in which the sow and litter are housed alone.
-If farrowing in a pen, pen size will be determined by the size of the sow and litter.
-Recommended pen size for a 450 lb sow and litter is 64 square feet. - 1.3.7.3.1) If the available area is less than 64 sq. ft, we recommend converting the pen into a free stall or giving the sow access to an exercise area at least two times each day (in approximate equal time increments) for a minimum of one hour during each exercise period. - 1.3.7.3.2) If sow and litter are housed in pens, it is recommended to put them into group lactation by the time pigs are three weeks of age. - 1.3.7.4) Free Stalls and Huts: A free stall is defined as a pen with an opening, allowing the sow and litter to move about outside or into a communal loafing area at free will.
-Free-stall and hut size will be determined by the size of the sow.
-Recommended free-stall or hut size for a 450 lb sow with litter is 33 square feet or larger. - 1.3.7.4.1) Circumstances may arise where it is best for the sow and/or litter to be restricted to the free stall or hut.
-If the free stall or hut is not at least 64 square feet in area, it is recommended that the sow is able to the leave free stall after 72 hours, and piglets after 10 days of age. - 1.3.7.5) Group Lactation: In a group (loose) lactation setting, 81 square feet per sow and litter is recommended. - 1.3.7.6) Farrowing crates, where a sow cannot turn around, are prohibited.
+- 1.3.7.4) Free Stalls and Huts: A free stall is defined as a pen with an opening, allowing the sow and litter to move about outside or into a communal loafing area at free will.
+The free-stall must be 35 ft2 or larger.
+The free stall and communal area must total at least 64 ft2. - 1.3.7.4.1) Circumstances may arise where it is best for the piglets to be restricted to the free stall or hut.
+If the free stall or hut is not at least 64 square feet in area, it is required that the piglets are able to the leave free stall within 10 days of age. - 1.3.7.5) Group Lactation: In a group (loose) lactation setting, 81 square feet per sow and litter is recommended. - 1.3.7.6) Farrowing crates, where a sow cannot turn around, are prohibited.